tsindot/spring-json-serializer/README.md

 ```

 ## Alternative Approach: Using @JsonSerialize and @JsonDeserialize
-A short cut sets the serializer and deserializer by adding the following annotations to the BasketItem class:
+A short cut sets the serializer and deserializer by adding the following annotations to the SyncContact class:

 ```java
 @JsonDeserialize(using = SyncContactDeserializer.class)